bluenote-1577/skani/README.md

 ./skani -h
 ```

 Note: the binary is compiled with a different set of libraries (musl instead of glibc), possibly impacting performance (slightly).
-The binary may also be not as updated as the source files.
+This seems to be not a huge issue from brief testing.

 See the [Releases](https://github.com/bluenote-1577/skani/releases) page for obtaining specific versions of skani.